5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 2. Open `api/whatsspy-db.sql` and execute these SQL commands in your **whatsspy** database (with PgAdmin for example).

+3. **Update**: You can use the commmand `cd <location of whatsspy>/api/ psql -U whatsspy -d whatsspy -f whatsspy-db.sql` to insert these SQL statements in the correct database.

 3. rename `config.example.php` to `config.php` located at `api/` and fill in the following details:

 4. Postgresql host/port/dbname/user and password correctly in `$dbAuth`.